rockymadden/slack-cli/README.md

 ## Usage

 All subcommands prompt for required arguments which were not provided via options.
-This allows for both traditional option-based usage and also interactive/prompt-based usage.
+This allows for both traditional option-based usage and also prompt-based usage.

 ### Send message via prompt-based usage:
 ```bash